dotnet/AspNetCore.Docs/aspnetcore/grpc/authn-and-authz.md

 > [!NOTE]
 > The order in which you register the ASP.NET Core authentication middleware matters.
 Always call `UseAuthentication` and `UseAuthorization` after `UseRouting` and before `UseEndpoints`.

 The authentication mechanism your app uses during a call needs to be configured.
 Authentication configuration is added in `Program.cs` and will be different depending upon the authentication mechanism your app uses.
-For examples of how to secure ASP.NET Core apps, see [Authentication samples](xref:security/authentication/samples).

 Once authentication has been setup, the user can be accessed in a gRPC service methods via the `ServerCallContext`.